beatobongco/dibtap/_posts/2023-01-02-hello-world.md

 I want to dedicate this blog as a sort of pseudo-journal / blog / workout log / self-therapy / tool-to-get-my-thinking-clearer - **dibtap** is short for **D**one **I**s **B**etter **T**h**A**n **P**erfect
 <!-- excerpt-end -->

 I have a bad tendency to overthink and procrastinate.
-I think it's a problem with me not wanting to start or release anything less than perfect -- probably a problem with emotional regulation, low-self esteem, impostor syndrome or all of the above.
+It's a problem with me not wanting to start or release anything less than perfect -- probably a problem with emotional regulation, low-self esteem, impostor syndrome or all of the above.
 But enough about that, I promised myself I'd also work on positive self-talk too ;)

 You could think of this as ramblings of one who desperately wants to get back on track on the road to self-improvement which has really catapulted my life in the past from a nobody from some third-world province to someone at least who can build lots of things.